-Figure 8 Faecal coliform counts found in surface water at the Central landfill site, 2004-2021
+Figure 8 Faecal coliform counts found in surface water at the Central landfill site, 2004-2021 monitoring sites.

-In terms of nitrate/nitrite nitrogen, the concentrations are typical of relatively small and sometimes slow flowing tributaries in an agricultural setting, and are not considered excessive from an environmental perspective.
-It is noted that the largest variations have been observed at the three recently established monitoring sites.
 During the year under review, the nitrate/nitrite nitrogen concentration of the main tributary upstream and downstream of the southern ephemeral landfill tributary location were similar to each other, but were lower than the other three sites.